open-cogsci/osdoc/content/pages/tutorials/beginner.md

 __Background box__

 __Tip__ -- By default, the KEYBOARD_RESPONSE will use the `correct_response` variable to determine whether a response was correct.
 But you can use a different variable as well.
-To do this, enter a variable name between square brackets (`[my_variable]`) in the correct response field.
+To do this, enter a variable name between curly braces (`{my_variable}`) in the correct response field.

 __Tip__ -- If 'flush pending key presses' is enabled (it is by default), all pending key presses are discarded when the KEYBOARD_RESPONSE item is called.
 This prevents carry-over effects, which might otherwise occur if the participant accidentally presses a key during a non-response part of the trial.